maxFullmer/acoustisea/README.md

 # Acoustisea

-### Acoustisea is a GitHub like responsive web app for underwater acoustic data files.
+### Acoustisea is a responsive web app for sharing underwater acoustic data files.

 ## Features:
 - Users can upload underwater acoustic data and see descriptions on their own page.